The Final Chapters: Navigating Aging, Mortality, and Meaning in Therapy (2HR)

 Aging and death are universal experiences, yet they remain some of the most difficult topics to discuss, both in therapy and in society at large.
 This workshop explores the psychological, emotional, and existential challenges that arise as clients and families confront aging, mortality, and end-of-life transitions.
 Participants will gain insight into how grief, identity shifts, and societal attitudes toward aging impact mental health.
 The session will also cover therapeutic approaches that foster meaning-making, dignity, and resilience in older adults and their families.
 By the end of this workshop, clinicians will feel more prepared to support clients in embracing aging with intention and processing end-of-life concerns with compassion and confidence.

-Examine the psychological and emotional challenges of aging and
+- Examine the psychological and emotional challenges of aging and mortality.

 Aseem Garg, LPCC-S, LMFT is a seasoned clinician, supervisor, and educator with over seven years of experience in the behavioral health field.
 As a licensed professional clinical counselor and marriage and family therapist, he specializes in trauma-informed care, adolescent mental health, dual diagnosis cases, and couples and sex therapy.
 His work spans direct clinical practice, program development, and leadership roles in both nonprofit and startup mental health settings.